vuejs/vue-loader/docs/en/options.md

 - type: `boolean`
 - default: `true`

-  Set this to `false` to disable auto-loading of postcss config files.
+  Set this to `false` to disable auto-loading of PostCSS config files.

 ### cssSourceMap